 Foods can cause disease… or foods can cure disease.

 Animals in the wild tend to know innately, which foods to eat and which to avoid.
 They also tend to know which foods to consume to help heal.
 In modernity humans tend to be removed from this instinctual knowledge.
-This is just something that happens when we have the leisure and privilege to learn to create foods in all kinds of treats and delicacies, often far removed from its natural form.
+This is just something that happens when we have the leisure and privilege to learn to create foods into all kinds of treats and delicacies, often far removed from its natural form.

 Most of us tend to forget that food is for nutrition, healing and survival over taste.
-As the average child, teen or adult, what they’re going to have for lunch or dinner, and chances are the majority will choose based on what they feel like eating.
+Ask the average child, teen or adult, what they’re going to have for lunch or dinner, and chances are the majority will choose based on what they feel like eating.

 “Let food be thy medicine, and medicine be they food.”
 Hippocrates, 460-370 BC

 It must’ve worked for him because Hippocrates lived to be approximately 90 years old, (exact dates are uncertain).1)http://www.thefamouspeople.com/profiles/hippocrates-120.php